Must-See Meatpacking District

 A contender for the most glamorous neighborhood in Manhattan, the Meatpacking District is known for its go-go nightlife and exclusive door policies, where sun-scorched insomniacs party in hot tubs while sipping fruity cocktails.
 But the neighborhood, which runs from Gansevoort Street to West 14th Street and from the Hudson River to Hudson Street, has plenty of cultural, outdoor and culinary pleasures, making it much more than a bacchanalian hub.

 Even though the area's character has changed, the Meatpacking District is not a neighborhood with a meaningless name.
 Along the cobblestone streets, facades of former meat lockers as well as a few meatpackers like John Jobbagy, of J.T.
 Jobbagy Inc., remain.
-With that industrial history fading, the neighborhood's edge has been further transformed by an increasingly cohesive community and the must-see destinations that have emerged here.
-Family-run shops, grassroots activities and the City’s popular public park, the High Line, are drawing a new crowd of visitors, and the spring 2015 opening of the Whitney Museum of American Art’s new location will only add to that.
+But as that industrial history fades, family-run shops, grassroots activities and new attractions draw increasingly more visitors.
+The popular High Line park has already established itself as a City must-see, and new downtown transplant the Whitney Museum of American Art has done the same.
 There’s no denying the neighborhood is undergoing yet another evolution.

 To explore more, check out our interactive map of neighborhood attractions, and book a hotel so you can stay right near the action.